Tuesday, January 31, 2023

 Drawback:

-Service Aggregator Pattern
+· Service Aggregator Pattern

-• Gateway pass request to Service aggregator
+• Gateway pass request to the service aggregator

 • Centralized logic into a specialized MS